-Ninilchik lies on the west coast of the Kenai Peninsula on the Sterling Highway.
+Ninilchik lies on the west coast of the Kenai Peninsula on the Sterling Highway, 38 miles south of the city of Kenai.
 Average annual precipitation is 24 inches.

 The panoramic view across Cook Inlet from Ninilchik takes in an active volcano range.
 On a clear day, Mt.
 Augustine is seen to the far left, with Mt.
 Iliamna, Mt.
 Redoubt, and Mt.
 Spur to the right.